Florida Labor Laws Guide

 Overtime exceptions and exemptions in Florida

-Certain occupations are exempt from both minimum wage and overtime pay — they include:
+Certain occupations are exempt from both minimum wage and overtime pay rules in Florida, and they include:

-The exemptions don't apply to “blue-collar” workers, police officers, firefighters, paramedics, rescue workers, and similar employees.
+The exemptions do not apply to “blue-collar” workers, police officers, firefighters, paramedics, rescue workers, and similar employees.

 Fluctuating Workweek Method (FWW) in Florida

-Fluctuating Workweek Method, also known as the “Chinese overtime”, entitles salaried employees to an overtime premium of one-half (0.5) times their regular hourly rate.
+The Fluctuating Workweek Method, also known as the “Chinese overtime,” entitles salaried employees to an overtime premium of one-half (0.5) times their regular hourly rate.

-For instance, if employees work 40 hours or less per week, they receive their regular weekly pay.
-But if one week they work, let's say, 45 hours — they are entitled to an additional 0.5 times their regular rate for those extra 5 hours of overtime.
+For instance, employees who work 40 hours or less per week receive their regular weekly pay.
+But if they work for one week, let us say 45 hours — they are entitled to an additional 0.5 times their regular rate for those extra 5 hours of overtime.

-Let's say an employee's weekly income is $900 and in the preceding week the employee worked 45 hours.
+Let us say an employee's weekly income is $900, and the employee worked 45 hours the preceding week.

-To be able to calculate overtime hours, calculate the hourly rate first.
+To calculate overtime hours, calculate the hourly rate first.

-Simply divide the weekly salary by the number of hours worked for that week.
+Start by dividing the weekly salary ($900) by the number of hours worked that week (45):

 $900 / 45 = $20 per hour

-Next, multiply the hourly rate by 0.5 for every overtime hour during a week.
+Next, multiply the hourly rate by 0.5 for every overtime hour during a week to determine the half-time rate:

 $20 per hour x 0.5 = $10 for each overtime hour worked